Where We Work

 A livable climate, healthy communities and thriving nature: This is the one future The Nature Conservancy (TNC) envisions.
 How do we get there?
 Together, with a clear recognition that we have years, not decades, to address the intertwined crises of climate change and biodiversity loss.

-TNC is focused on three critical priorities that represent our contribution to the planet-wide effort to address these dual crises: 1) tackling climate change, 2) protecting land, ocean and fresh water and 3) providing food and water.
+TNC is focused on three critical priorities that represent TNC’s contribution to the planet-wide effort to address these dual crises: 1) tackling climate change, 2) protecting land, ocean and fresh water and 3) providing food and water.

 The interactive map below highlights some of TNC’s most important work across each of these priorities and the transformative ways TNC is carrying it out: through cutting-edge science and smart nature-positive policies; innovative paths to game-changing conservation funding; and authentic partnerships that center Indigenous and community leadership.

-Our Priorities in Practice
+Featured Priorities in Practice

 To learn more, click a pin on the map or scroll down the list of featured initiatives and click a tile.
-You can also toggle the legend to see featured initiatives under one priority or transformative approach.
+You can also toggle the legend to see featured initiatives under one priority or transformative practice.
 Please Note: While this map is mobile-friendly, it is best experienced on desktop or tablet.

 Featured Initiatives